 top of page

-I know you’ve heard all the practical tips and tricks to get rid of writers block, and a lot of it does work but as a creative I love to find more fun ways to hit the writing board.
+I know you’ve heard all the practical tips and tricks to get rid of writers block, and a lot of it does work but I tend to get bored easily, and I love to find creative ways to hit the writing board.

 Did you ever build a pillow fort when you were little?
 It’s fun, cozy, and as adults I think we tend to forget times like these.
 I’ve been seeing a trend on TikTok lately to incorporate things in your daily life to make things feel more whimsical.
 Building a pillow fort does this.